bt3gl/building_blog/content/linux_intro.md

 ### locate

-* To find files by name (using database):
+* To find files by name (using a database):

 ```
 $ locate <FILENAME>
 ```

-* To test if a a file exist:
+* To test if a a file exists:

 ```
 $ test -f <FILENAME>